The afterglow of GW170817 from every angle: Prospects for detecting the afterglows of binary neutron star mergers: Results

+For the survey sensitivity, we assume a GW detection but with no kilonova or other well-localized counterpart.
+We assume a GW localization on the order of $100$ squared degrees, and pick instruments able to cover that area in $<1$ day.

+For the X-ray we set a threshold value of $6.2 \times 10^{-14}$~erg~cm$^{-3}$~s$^{-1}$ from $0.5$ to $2$~keV, the detectability threshold for a single eROSITA pass at a column density of $n_H = 2\times10^{21}$~cm$^{-2}$ calculated using {\texttt PIMMS} \citep{merloni2012}. eROSITA is not designed for targeted surveys, and it would require significant repurposing to change the scan pattern of eROSITA to align with a GW detection, but this sensitivity is comparable to the radio and optical survey sensitivities below.

+For radio, we assume a ($5$-$\sigma$) threshold of $500$~$\mu$Jy at $1$~GHz, achievable in a 1 hour integration with ASKAP \citep{dobie2022} or Apertif \citep{vanleeuwen2023}.
+For optical, we a assume threshold of $24.5$ AB-mag in r-band, for a $30$ second Rubin \citep{ivezic2019} or Subaru Hyper Suprime-Cam (HSC) exposure \citep{aihara2018}.
+Assuming 1 minute per field, HSC could image over $1000$ square degrees per night to this depth.
+The Rubin observations could be either purely serendipitous or targeted to a specific event.

+At the survey depths, about $9\%$ for BNS mergers still have a detectable afterglow for a $170$~Mpc GW range (see Table~\ref{table_detection_prob}).
+Of the afterglows detected, $25\%$ - $30\%$ are within $10^{\circ}$ of the jet axis and about $50\%$ are with $16^{\circ}$.
+Without repointing, eROSITA would have only a $5\%$ chance of overlapping a given GW event within 10 days after merger (where detection is most likely) meaning there is only about a $0.5\%$ chance an X-ray afterglow would be detected.

+At larger distances, the detectable fraction falls of rapidly to $5-7\%$ at $325$~Mpc, with only $2\%$ detectable in radio.
+In Fig.~\ref{fig_LIGO_prob_vs_strain_survey}, the detection rate in the radio cuts off rapidly beyond $200$~Mpc, because synchrotron self-absorption is important at $1$~GHz for afterglows at high densities.

+We also calculate afterglow detection probabilities for a ``shallow survey'' with an X-ray threshold of $2.6\times10^{-12}$~erg~cm$^{-3}$~s$^{-1}$ from $0.3$ to $10$~keV, the typical unabsorbed depth of a {\it Swift}-XRT tiling of a few 10's of square degrees assuming a column density of $n_H = 2\times10^{21}$~cm$^{-2}$ calculated using {\texttt PIMMS} \citep{keivani2021}, radio threshold of $1000$~$\mu$Jy at $1$~GHz (15 minute integration with ASKAP or Apertif), and an optical limit of $21$ AB-mag in r-band, for, e.g., ZTF.
+We also include an early observation at $1$~day.
+For these sensitivities, only $2.7\%$, $4.2\%$, and $2.5\%$ of mergers have a detectable afterglow in the X-ray, radio, and optical, respectively.

 For the ``next gen'' sensitivity, we assume well-targeted observations with future facilities.
-For X-rays, we use a threshold of $10^{-16}$~erg~cm$^{-3}$~s$^{-1}$, possible with missions like Athena or AXIS \citep{piro2022,AXIS2019}.
-For radio, we use a threshold of $2$~$\mu$Jy at $1$~GHz, possible with SKA Phase 1, ngVLA, or DSA-2000 \citep{braun2019, ngVLA2018, hallinan2019}, and for optical we assume a threshold of $30$ AB-mag in r-band, possible with very deep HST or ground-based observations.
+For X-rays, we use a threshold of $1.5\times10^{-16}$~erg~cm$^{-3}$~s$^{-1}$, possible with a roughly $40$~ks observation for missions like Athena or AXIS \citep{piro2022,AXIS2019}, depending on the exact effective area and hydrogen column density assumed.
+For radio, we use a threshold of $5$~$\mu$Jy at $1$~GHz, possible with a $\sim2$ hours integration for SKA Phase 1, $<30$ minutes with ngVLA, or $1$~hour with DSA-2000 \citep{braun2019, ngVLA2018, hallinan2019}.
+For optical we assume a threshold of $30$ AB-mag in r-band, possible with one night on a 30-meter class telescope or about $40$~ks of JWST time \citep[at a S/N of 5,][]{rieke2023}.
 Deeper observations detect significantly more afterglows, even at extended range (see Table~\ref{table_detection_prob}).